 Raccoons remember where they found food.
 If they have had access to your chickens before, check every inch of your chicken area for weak spots where they could re-enter.
 Teach your local raccoons that your chickens are inaccessible.
 Then they will look elsewhere for food.

 Predator-proof chicken coop

-As you plan your predator proof chicken yard think like the predator you want to keep away from your chickens — raccoon, skunk, weasel, opossum, dog, coyote, owl, and hawk.
+As you plan your predator-proof chicken yard think like the predator you want to keep away from your chickens — raccoon, skunk, opossum, dog, coyote, hawk, and mountain lion.
 If you were that predator, think how you could get inside the yard by pulling the wire away from the frame, manipulating the latch, digging under the fence, swooping down from above, or squeezing between two loose connections where the fence is attached to the frame or to another segment of wire.
 Keep these ways of entering the chicken yard in mind when you are planning the fencing.
 What kind of fence would keep you out?
 You will find a wide variety of chicken coops displayed on the Internet.
 Only some of them will have the features that make them predator-proof.
-Make sure that the chicken housing you provide has the following basic ingredients:
+Make sure that the chicken housing you provide has the following basic ingredients.

 A strong frame

 The frame should be set firmly into the ground.